 Lemon myrtle shrubs thrive in most soils as long as the conditions are well-draining.
 For optimal growth, they require moderately moist soil but hate being waterlogged.
 In addition, lemon myrtles also need slightly acidic soils with a pH level between 5.5 and 6.5.

 Lemon myrtles are native to subtropical rainforests, so they need warm, humid conditions to grow at their best.
 They can tolerate cooler climates, but this can inhibit the size of the plant.
 In addition, lemon myrtles struggle when exposed to frost, so grow them in containers and move them indoors in cooler climates.

-Feed lemon myrtles once a year after the flowering season finishes.
+Fertilize lemon myrtles once a year after the flowering season finishes.
 Use slow-release fertilizer granules or apply a diluted liquid fertilizer.
 Always follow the instructions on the fertilizer packet.

 Avoid harvesting leaves from your lemon myrtle straight after it’s been fertilized.
 The ingredients in the fertilizer can affect the taste of the leaves.

 Lemon myrtle shrubs can be pruned at any time of year.
 However, the best time is in winter or late spring when the shrub is dormant.
 Lemon myrtles can be easily trimmed or shaped to suit your needs.
 Always use sterile, sharp cutting tools when pruning your lemon myrtle, as this reduces the risk of disease.

 Aphids and spider mites are the most common pests that attack lemon myrtle shrubs.
 Eliminate them using insecticidal soap or horticultural oils.

 Lemon myrtles are susceptible to myrtle rust, a fungal disease that causes purple spots on the leaves.
 Myrtle rust cannot be cured, so provide your myrtle with ideal growing conditions to reduce the risk of infection.